NourZohry/rock-paper-scissors/README.md

 # rock-paper-scissors
-Small RPS project to practice DOM manipulation.
+Small Rock Paper Scissors project for The Odin Project to practice DOM manipulation.